arijitray1993/errormap_atteneval/README.md

 # Generating Error Maps and Evaluating Attention and Error Maps

+Work-in-progress to make it user-friendly and understandable.
+A few data files are also missing.
+Will be corrected soon.

 Code for the paper: Knowing What VQA Does Not: [Pointing to Error-Inducing Regions to Improve Explanation Helpfulness](https://arxiv.org/abs/2103.14712)

 ## Getting and Generating Data